ISSOtm/rgbds-structs/README.md

 This doesn't actually require any installing, only to `INCLUDE` the file `structs.asm` in your project.
 Examples can be found in the `examples` folder.
 This project is licensed under the MIT license.

-This is confirmed to work with RGBDS 0.3.7, but should also work with versions 0.3.3 and newer.
+The latest RGBDS-structs version is **2.0.0**.
+It will only work with RGBDS 0.5.1 and newer.
+The previous version, 1.3.0, is confirmed to work with RGBDS 0.3.7, but should also work with versions 0.3.3 and newer.
 If you find a compatibility issue, please file it [here](https://github.com/ISSOtm/rgbds-structs/issues/new).

 # Usage